Title IX Policy and Resources

 If you are in an emergency situation, make sure you are in a safe place and call 911.
 For non-emergencies, contact your college's Title IX/504 Coordinator, Department of Public Safety, or local law enforcement.

-Sexual Harassment and Discrimination Policy
+Sexual Harassment and Discrimination (2020)

 The policy of the Maricopa County Community College District (MCCCD) is to provide an educational, employment, and business environment free of sexual violence, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communications constituting Sexual Harassment as prohibited by state and federal law.
 Discrimination under this Policy is an unequal treatment of a student based on the student’s actual or perceived gender, sexual orientation, or pregnancy.
 This Policy prohibits Sexual Harassment and Discrimination in any college education program or activity, which means all academic, educational, extracurricular, athletic and other programs.